felixmc/shortnr/README.md

 	- 3 => affects all requests to the service.

+# API

+The only way of interacting with Shortnr is through it's RESTful API.

+### URL Redirects

+A GET request to `/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return a `301 redirect` to the matching URL in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.
+Regardless of its outcome, this request is logged into the database under the specified `VISIT_LOG` table, along with the client's IP address, user agent, and HTTP referer.

+### Shortening URLs

+Links can be shortened through a POST request to `/api` or `/api/`.
+The body of the request must validate to JSON and must contain the `url` property which stores the URL to be shortened.
+The service takes the following steps when a URL is submitted to be shortened:
+	1. Check the client limits to make sure the client is allowed to shorten a URL.
+		- An error message with status code 429 is returned if the client reached any of the limits specified in `config.js`.
+	2. Check to see if the URL is valid according to the `URL_PATTERN` property specified in `config.js`.
+If the URL is invalid, Shortnr will attempt to determine why in order to help the client:
+		2a.
+Check to see if request body contained properly formatted JSON.
+			- If not, the service returns an error 400 message telling the client what happened.
+		2b.
+Now assuming the requst body contained valid JSON, checks to see if the `url` property was defined.
+			- If not, the service returns an error 400 message telling the client what happened.
+		2c.
+Lastly, if the request body contained valid JSON and the `url` property was defined, Shortnr assumes the URL provided did not validate and returns an error 400 message telling the client what happened.
+	3. Check to see if the URL is too short to be shortened.
+		- If the URL is too short, an appropriate error 400 message telling the client what happened is returned.
+	4. Check to see if the URL has already been shortened in the past.
+		- If it has, return the existing short URL associated with the provided URL.
+This returns a response code 200.
+		- If it has not, a new unique URL code is generated and is returned to the client.
+This returns a response code 201.

+Regardless of its outcome, this request is logged into the database under the specified `INSERT_LOG` table, along with the client's IP address.

+### Translating URLs

+As a way of helping users of the service fight spam, a translation service is provided that will return the associated URL from a given URL code without redirecting the user's browser.

+A GET request to `/api/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return status code 200 and the associated URL in the response body if the URL code exists in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.
+Regardless of its outcome, this request is logged into the database under the specified `VISIT_LOG` table, along with the client's IP address.

+### Accessing Statistics About URLs

+A GET request to `/stats/` will return basic statistics about the current service in JSON format to the client.
+The statistics currently only contain the number of URLs shortened and the total number of redirects the service provided.

+A GET request to `/stats/:urlCode` where `:urlCode` is a valid URL code as specified in `config.js` will return status code 200 and the associated URL in the response body if the URL code exists in the database, or a `404 not found` error if the URL code is not associated with any URL in the database.

+Requests to the stats portion of the API are not logged in the database.

+### Catch-All

+If the client's query did not match any of the above paths, it is returned a status code `400` page with the message "Error 400: The request could not be fulfilled due to bad synthax.
+Please see the documentation on how to properly use this service's API."
+These requests are not logged in the database.

 # License

 Shortnr uses the MIT License.
 Take a look at LICENSE for more info.